leggetter/realtime-internet-apps/slides.md

 ---

+class: fixed-width-list

 ## Hacks & Tricks

 * Java Applets
 * Flash
 * HTTP Hacks

+???

+* So we hacked!
+* And we continued to hack for years!

 ---

+template: dblue

-# 5 Things that have made Real-Time Mainstream?
+# 5 Things that have made Real-Time Mainstream

 ???

 ---

-template: dblue
 background-image: url(img/follow-magnified.png)
-class: trans-all, top
+class: trans-h, top

 # 1. Social